 This two week tour is designed for those who want to experience and see as much as possible in a limited amount of time!

 It’s a wonderful travel experience encompassing the best on offer from four Balkan countries, focusing on natural landscapes, culture, history and food!
 Like our Land of the Geg and Land of the Tosk tour, we have planned it to be flexible and we can certainly try our best to accommodate changes according to your interests, timing, physical ability, etc. Just drop us a line and let us know what we could do to make this tour more interesting to you!
-Groups will aim to be larger than 3 and smaller than 14 participants.

-A fun and knowledgeable guide will be with you for the duration of the trip to act as your driver and teach you all about Albania, Kosovo, Macedonia and Montenegro.
+A fun and knowledgeable guide will be with you for the duration of the trip to act as your driver as well and teach you a lot about Albania, Kosovo, Macedonia and Montenegro.
 We will have the occasional local guide help out, too!
 The tour begins in Tirana, Albania and ends in Podgorica, Montenegro.
 The dates and prices shown are only for the duration of the tour itself but we can definitely assist you with accommodation if you’d like to arrive in Albania the day before.
 At the end of the trip, we will transfer you to the airport for your flight connections back home.
 However, we’d be happy to help you in making further plans if you’d like to stay in the Montenegrin mountains, Shkodra Lake or if you’d simply like to relax on the beach.